Contact Rich Moxon

 He is a graduate of the department in which he now teaches, having graduated with an MSc in Air Transport Management in 1997.
 Prior to this worked as a project manager for London Underground developing a new station for the Jubilee Line Extension Project.
 He studied for his first degree at Leeds and Pennsylvania State universities and following the award of MEng in Architectural Engineering he worked for four years in the transport planning department of the Mott Macdonald Group.

-Richard is a Chartered Member of the Institute of Logistics and Transport and a Fellow of the Higher Education Academy, having been awarded the Postgraduate Certificate in Learning, Teaching and Assessment in Higher Education by Cranfield in 2010.
+Richard is a Chartered Member of the Institute of Logistics and Transport and a Senior Fellow of the Higher Education Academy, having been awarded the Postgraduate Certificate in Learning, Teaching and Assessment in Higher Education by Cranfield in 2010.

 Current activities